THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 If used moving boxes aren’t an option, you can pick up some sturdy boxes from your local grocery and bulk stores, likely for free!
 In addition to saving you money, using recycled boxes will also cut down on the waste produced by your move.

 Don’t forget that many businesses around you accept shipments and packages daily.
-These businesses are unpacking items and discarding reusable packing supplies at least a few times a week.
-It may take some deep thinking, but if you need packing supplies like peanuts or other box fillers, it’s worth trying to call around.
+These businesses unpack items and discard reusable packing supplies at least a few times a week.
+It may take some deep thinking, but it’s worth calling around if you need packing supplies like peanuts or other box fillers.
 Environmentally conscious retailers may put some aside for you to pick up if you ask nicely.

 Tip 6: Use Reusable Plastic Bins for Green Moving

-An excellent alternative to traditional cardboard boxes is plastic boxes, which can be used and sent back to the retailer.
+Plastic boxes are an excellent alternative to traditional cardboard boxes, which can be used and sent back to the retailer.

 Look into rental options like BungoBox, which allow you to rent plastic storage containers and send them back after use.
 Doing this is an innovative, green, cost-effective solution that won’t break the bank.